amezdata/icon_converter/README.md

 # Icon Converter

-A simple GUI application to convert PNG images into various icon formats for Windows and MacOS.(Download the .exe file from the Standalone_for_windows folder)
+A simple GUI application to convert PNG images into various icon formats for Windows and MacOS.

+For convenience, a standalone executable for Windows is available in the Standalone_for_windows folder.
+This version does not require Python or any dependencies to be installed — simply download and run the .exe file.

 ## Features